watchexec/process-wrap/README.md

 As the successor to (and containing a lot of the code of) command-group, versioning starts at 6.0.0.
 You can think of it as a breaking change to command-group, though the paradigm is quite different.
+The full test suite from command-group was retained: process-wrap has parity on functionality as a starting point.

 ## Quick start